Quincy Enunwa: College career

-Collegiate statistics
+College statistics

 Professional career

-The New York Jets selected Enunwa in the sixth round (209th overall) of the 2014 NFL Draft on May 10, 2014.
+The New York Jets selected Enunwa in the sixth round (209th overall) of the 2014 NFL draft on May 10, 2014.

 On May 15, 2014, the New York Jets signed Enunwa to a four-year, $2.29 million contract that includes a signing bonus of $78,680.

 He was released by the team on September 1, 2014 and signed to the team's practice squad a day later.
-Enunwa was promoted to the active roster on December 27, 2014.
+Enunwa was promoted to the active roster on December 27.

 During his rookie year in 2014, Enunwa played in only one game, which was in Week 17 against the Miami Dolphins, and played mainly on special teams.

-On October 19, 2015, Enunwa was suspended for four games of the 2015 season without pay due to violating the NFL Personal Conduct Policy.
+On October 19, 2015, Enunwa was suspended for four games of the 2015 season without pay due to violating the NFL player conduct policy.
 On November 21, Enunwa was re-activated from his suspension.
 During the 2015 season, he played in 12 games and recorded 315 receiving yards.

 With the Jets being short-handed on tight ends in 2016, the team announced that Enunwa would be the slot receiver and an end-around sweep specialist.
 In 2016, Enunwa has had a breakout year filling in for the injured wide receiver Eric Decker, coming second in receptions, yards, and touchdown receptions on the team.
 Enunwa posted a quality performance on Thursday Night Football in Week 2 against the Buffalo Bills on September 15, 2016, when he had six receptions for 92 yards in the 37–31 victory.
 Enunwa had a great third season, having totals of 58 catches, 857 yards, and four touchdowns.

 On August 7, 2017, Enunwa was placed on injured reserve with a neck injury.
 It was eventually revealed that Enunwa was diagnosed with bulging discs in his neck, and that aftermath of surgery could require from six to nine months to recover.

 Enunwa returned healthy in 2018, recording 38 receptions for 449 yards and one touchdown.
 He was placed on injured reserve on December 29, 2018.
 On December 28, 2018, Enunwa signed a four-year, $36 million contract extension with the Jets through the 2022 season.

 On September 11, 2019, it was announced that Enunwa would miss the remainder of the season after suffering a neck injury in the first quarter of the Jets' season-opening loss to the Buffalo Bills.
 On May 5, 2020, the Jets announced that Enunwa would miss the entire 2020 season and was placed on the reserve/physically unable to perform (PUP) list.
-He was released from the reserve/PUP list with a failed physical designation on August 3, 2020.
+He was released from the reserve/PUP list with a failed physical designation on August 3.